fredhopp/flip-flop-prompter/README.md

 ## Acknowledgments

+- **Cursor AI** - This entire project was created with the assistance of Cursor, an AI-powered code editor and development assistant
 - Seedream team for their technical documentation
 - The open-source AI community for inspiration
 - ComfyUI community for integration ideas